Appointy/protoc-gen-jaal/readme.md

 ### Installing

-The installation of protoc-gen-jaal gen be done directly by running go get.
+The installation of protoc-gen-jaal can be done directly by running go get.

 ```
-go get github.com/appointy/protoc-gen-jaal
+go get go.appointy.com/protoc-gen-jaal
 ```

 ### Usage